 Risk assessment committee

 If the infected caregiver’s practice involves exposure-prone procedures, upon reception of signed consent forms and transfer of medical information, the assessment request is submitted to the risk assessment committee.
-This committee consists of at least:
+This committee consists of:

 - A microbiologist / infectious disease specialist;